LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

     - _Refer to the [example](#example-module-block) below to get started._

-1. Click `edit` or the **pencil icon** (:pencil2:) then copy the last two module blocks and paste it at the bottom of the file.
+1. Click `edit` or the **pencil icon** (:pencil2:) then copy the module block with the line: `source = "../modules/database-ingestion-via-jdbc-connection"` inside it and paste it at the bottom of the file.
-   The module blocks will have `source = "../modules/database-ingestion"` and `source = "../aws-glue-job"` respectively.

    An example of what a module block looks like can be seen [here][project-module-example].

 1. Update the `module` name using the following name convention: